LizBaze/FinalProject/README.md

 The user has different permission levels when they register.
 If a user is just registering as a volunteer participant, then they will not be able to edit or create events.
 But any user can create an organization.
 As a participant, the user is able to join as many events as they would like, they can also choose to leave an event if they decide too.

-If a user is an admin member of the organization, they may choose to create as many events as they would like, espeiclaly as a gallery of photos of the event.
+If a user is an admin member of the organization, they may choose to create as many events as they would like and be able to add a photo.

 When the user creates an organization, they will automatically become an admin member where they will be allowed to create their own events as well as edit the event.